Arnoldmn/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bing_me-home - Return user to home
-3-listfiles - Display all files with few details 4-listsmorefiles - Displays current files including hidden files
+3-listfiles - Display all files with few details 4-listsmorefiles - Displays current files including hidden files 5-listdigionly - Display current directories and list in form of digits